-Well, not le doggy bag exactly but ‘le gourmet bag,’ according to a new French law designed to cut down food wastage in France – over a million tons a year from the restaurant industry alone!
+Well, not le doggy bag exactly but ‘le gourmet bag,’ according to a new French law in 2017 designed to cut down food wastage in France – over a million tons a year from the restaurant industry alone!

-Restaurants over a certain size, around 150 covers a day, are now obliged to provide some kind of doggy bag if asked.
+Did you know that restaurants over a certain size, around 150 covers a day, are now obliged to provide some kind of doggy bag if asked.

 A great initiative – but rather unfrench non?
 You are likely to get more than a few funny looks from other diners, as you scrape your boeuf bourguignon into your ‘gourmet bag,’ despite the posh name!
 (Doggy bag may not sound quite so classy, but it has an honest ring to it!)

-Le Ministère de l’agriculture has set up gourmet bag.fr, manufacturing smart stickers marketed as ‘le doggy bag à la Française’ with the logo ‘Gourmet bag – c’est si bon je finis à la maison’.
+Le Ministère de l’agriculture set up gourmet bag.fr, manufacturing smart stickers marketed as ‘le doggy bag à la Française’ with the logo ‘Gourmet bag – c’est si bon je finis à la maison’.
 Look out for the sticker in the window of your local restaurant!

 Avant de commander, quelques astuces pour ne rien laisser